vinhtocdo198/zoork/README.md

-# Zoork: The Haunted Manor
+# Zork: The Haunted Manor

-Welcome to Zoork, an interactive text adventure game set in a haunted manor.
+Welcome to Zork, an interactive text adventure game set in a haunted manor.
 You are bankrupt and desperately in need of money.
 Rumor has it that this abandoned house holds ancient jewelry worth a fortune.
 Will you take the chance and find the treasure?